dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 # Bring up the Azure DevOps Pipeline
 * Click on "Pipelines" -> "Builds"
-* Click "+ New"
+* Click "New Pipeline"
-* Select "Azure Repos Git"
+* Select "Azure Repos Git" and click "Continue".
-* Azure DevOps shall detect an existing azure-pipelines.yml in the repository.
-* You will need to customize the service connections accordingly.
-Leave the rest as is.
+* Choose "Hosted Ubuntu 1604" as Agent pool.
+* Select YAML and specify the path to your existing azure-pipelines.yml file.
+* Save the build pipeline
+* Go back to your Builds and choose to edit the newly created pipeline.
+* Replace the containerRegistry with your service connection name.
 * Click "Run"
 * Proceed to the "Pipelines" overview and click on the pipeline you created.